Serene Water View

 A Few Herbs We Love to Use

-• Chamomile – Softly floral, soothing, with a golden color that looks beautiful in blends.
+• Chamomile — softly floral, soothing, with a golden colour that looks beautiful in blends.

-• Anise Hyssop – Sweet, minty-licorice flavor; a beloved accent in many of our blends.
+• Anise Hyssop — sweet, minty-licorice flavour; a beloved accent in many of our blends.

-We put together a chart of the herbs we grow, what each pairs with, benefits as well as common herbal actions.
-Have a look here and let us know what you think.
-We’d love your feedback.
+We put together a chart of the herbs we grow, including pairings, benefits, and common herbal actions.
+Have a look and let us know what you think — we'd love your feedback.

 Sunset Tea (for a 1-quart jar):